Practical ways to recognize and managing stress

 I sorrow because I have misused the Great Love

-I pray for strength to stand firm and not do it again.
+I pray for the strength to stand firm and not do it again.

 God knows my heart.
 He remembers I am dust.
 I am reminded